-So when I started Kingdom of Magic, I was expecting the same type of narrative as the first season, but I was pleasantly surprised by the depth of everything and how much they went into detail on the inner workings of this world.
+So when I started Kingdom of Magic, I was expecting the same type of narrative as the first season, but I was pleasantly surprised by how seriously the show took itself and how much worldbuilding was established.

-This show also introduced the concept of Djinn Equip (if I remember correctly, wasn't it barely touched on in Labyrinth of Magic?), which essentially lets people with Metal Vessels undergo a magical girl-type transformation where their hair, clothes, and weapons are upgraded for a limited time.
+This show also introduced the concept of Djinn Equip (which was only barely introduced in the first season), which essentially lets people with Metal Vessels undergo a magical girl-type transformation where their hair, clothes, and weapons are upgraded for a limited time.
 I thought that it was awesome to see the characters basically get ubered-up to fight large-scale battles, which actually served more of a purpose in the story than just for the sake of showing the audience epic battle sequences.

 Another minor issue I have with the story is the comic relief.
 I felt that a lot of times it was rather a moodkiller, and I didn't like how the chibi characters were drawn.
 It made me rather uncomfortable to be watching a serious part of the show and then suddenly cheap jokes were cracked.
 It wasn't totally irredeemable (in the manga, the chibis are much funnier), but it wasn't exactly pleasant to watch either.